7 Goals to Accomplish When You Retire

 - Learn a New Skill – on the flip side of things, you can take this opportunity to learn something you’ve never tried before.
 Whether it’s juggling, playing an instrument, or something more substantial, it’s never too late to add to your resume.

 - “Supercharge” Your Hobbies – whether you’re into woodworking, homebrewing, or art, now is a great time to really have fun.
-Maybe you even want to turn a hobby into a small side hustle too?
+Maybe you even want to turn a hobby into a small side hustle?

 Develop a Passive Income Stream

 Even if you’re not worried about running out of money in retirement, having passive income is not a bad idea.
-You can put the funds toward a big trip or purchase (like an RV), or you can save it for your kids.
-Here are a few ideas to generate extra money without having to punch the clock.
+You can put the funds toward a major trip or purchase (such as an RV), or you can save it for your kids.
+Here are a few ideas to generate extra income without punching the clock.

 - Rent Out Space – if you have extra bedrooms in your home, consider renting them out.
-You’ll have to fill out paperwork and maybe do some light renovation, but you can get more than you might think.
-You can use websites like Airbnb or Vrbo to rent out a single room or the whole house if you want.
+You’ll need to complete paperwork and possibly perform some light renovations, but you can get more than you might think.
+You can use platforms like Airbnb or Vrbo to rent a single room or the entire house.

-- Invest in a Rental Property – if you don’t want to rent a room in your home, you may decide investing in a separate rental property would be worthwhile.
-Granted, being a landlord has its share of work involved.
-However, you could hire a property manager to handle this for you.
+- Invest in a Rental Property – if you don’t want to rent a room in your home, you may decide that investing in a separate rental property would be worthwhile.
+Granted, being a landlord involves its share of work.
+However, you could hire a property manager to handle this.

 - Sell Crafts Online – if your retirement hobby is related to arts and crafts, you could earn income by selling on sites like Etsy.